 So, instead they just lay around our house in little piles making us feel guilty for not reading all the terrific secrets contained in them.
 And amazingly, we pay them good money for this heaping helping of guilt.
 Hmmmm.

 Will I miss all the info in them?
 Surprisingly, I don’t think so.
-My People magazine is the only one I used to read faithfully and then at some point, I just got off track with them.
+My People magazine is the only one I used to read somewhat faithfully and then at some point, I just got off track with them.
 I’d forget which ones I’d read, and I’d be looking at ones weeks out of date and feeling bad about not reading them.
 Right now I have a stack of about 8 of them unread.

-I liked the Oprah ones, but honestly, it felt like WORK to read them.
+I liked the Oprah magazine, but honestly, it felt like WORK to read them.
 There were pages and pages of ads, and some of the articles were so serious, I felt like I should be taking notes while reading them.
 And I can always buy a single copy now and then without the pressure of having a whole subscription to worry about.
 Yes, it’s a bit more expensive, but one or two a year is going to be less expensive than a year-long subscription.

 It’s surprisingly hard to cancel a magazine subscription.
 These people do NOT want to lose a subscriber.
 I have had Emails, letters, and “last issue” notifications all over the place.
 I think this is why they put a lot of subscriptions on auto renew, which I’ve talked about before.
 It’s a always good deal for them, but totally a bad deal for you, and for most people, it’s small dollars so they don’t notice the credit card charge until it’s too late, so they get our money and we get magazines we won’t really want, but are too busy to cancel.